 Provide a description of each jurisdictional-wide trash source control action implemented to-date.
-For each control action, identify the trash reduction evaluation method(s) used to demonstrate on-going reductions, summarize the results of the evaluation(s), and provide the associated reduction of trash within your jurisdictional area.
-Also include the total % reduction credit for all source controls up to the maximum 10% allowed by MRP 2.0.
+For each control action, identify the trash reduction evaluation method(s) used to demonstrate on-going reductions, summarize the results of the evaluation(s), and estimate the associated reduction of trash within your jurisdictional area.
+Note: There is a maximum of 10% total credit for source controls.